msvrtan/materials/talks/road-to-seniority-v2/tech-version.md

 ## wearing many hats could be dangerous
 - 'jack of all trades, master of none'
 - focusing on things that will not help you in the future

-## can do attitude
-- beware of fixing things that you have nothing to do or becoming a goto person of everything